Scotty Grainger: 2017–18

 By 2017 Scott was writing articles for a news service, and was working on a refugee project in a war zone, South Sudan Ukraine Thailand.
-His mother, Lauren became concerned when she stopped from him, then received a call that was disconnected.
+His mother, Lauren became concerned when she stopped hearing from him, then received a call that was disconnected.
 Lauren received word that the State Department believed that Scott was missing, although alive and possibly held captive.
 Scott had left for an interview, but he, nor his driver, had been heard from since.
 Lauren received another call traced to the Middle East, the caller claiming to be holding Scott captive, and asking for ten million dollars or he would die.
 Paul advised not to pay and contacted friends at the State Department and Journalists International.
 Since neither Lauren nor Jill had the money to pay the ransom, Lauren went to Victor Newman who took over, sending Kevin Fisher as courier with the ransom money.
 Scott was rescued, and Lauren was elated when he arrived in Genoa City.
 Scott lost his job as the news service realized he was a liability.
 Scott balked at Lauren's suggestion that he put down roots there.
 But after Victor used his contacts to help find his missing driver Ahmad, he accepted Victor's offer to co-author his biography under the condition that it be the truth.
 Scott mentioned that he had worked on a book with Sheila Carter, the woman who had stolen him as a newborn.
 Lauren set Scott up with the much older Phyllis Summers.
 They got along famously, got drunk, and were about to have sex but were interrupted by Kevin.
 Realizing the absurdity of being together with Scott being the son of Phyllis' best friend, Phyllis went back to Billy Abbott, she refused to be interviewed for Victor's bio, and Scott told his mother that hookup had been a terrible idea.
 Scott began to show an interest in Sharon Newman.
-Sharon explained that she wasn't ready from a relationship, not being over Dylan, plus she was now managing Crimson Lights and going back to college to get her degree.
+Sharon explained that she wasn't ready for a relationship, not being over Dylan, plus she was now managing Crimson Lights and going back to college to get her degree.
 He said he understood, and they began spending time together.
 Not long after Sharon received divorce papers, Sharon and Scott ended up making love after she cooked him dinner, next morning he made breakfast and they made love again.

 Scott revealed to Sharon that he had once worked to catch an international arms dealer through the dealer's wife.
 The man had been captured, but Scott had fallen in love with her.
 Scott got evidence that she had been an innocent victim, but he had to leave her behind to protect her.